warrenpolandra/warrenpolandra/README.md

 # 💫 About Me:
-I am an enthusiastic informatics engineering college student.
+I am a final year informatics engineering college student!
 I have participated in various volunteering events and organization.
 I am also Interested in new things and looking forward to work together in a team to build new projects.
 Certified in intermediate Android developer with Jetpack Compose and Kotlin programming.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/warren_polandra) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/warren-gerald-polandra-a21b07206)